Great Migration Wildlife Safari – Experience the trek of

 April to May

 Central Serengeti offers many great accommodation options during this time, including Serengeti Kati Kati Tented Camp, Serengeti Mawe Camp, Kubu Kubu Tented Camp and Serengeti Sopa Lodge.
-There are many other options as well – just contact us.

 By June the herds will have migrated yet further and it is quite challenging to determine their precise location.
 The herds usually split into groups with some proceeding into the Western Corridor and others remaining in the heart of Serengeti, always on the look-out for fresh grazing grounds and water.